RogueTex/RogueTex.github.io/_posts/2017-09-08-plant-disease-classifier-final.md

 ---
 layout: post
 title: "How to Build a Plant Disease Classifier App That Knows More About Your Plants Than You Do"
-date: 2017-09-08
+date: 2018-09-08
 categories: blog
 ---

 ## Introduction
-This project was part of my first semester project at **NIT Calicut** (2017-18), under the guidance of **Prof. Baiju G Nair**, in collaboration with the **CSE Department**.
+This project was part of my semester project at **NIT Calicut** (2018-19), under the guidance of **Prof. Baiju G Nair**, in collaboration with the **CSE Department**.
 The aim of the project was to explore the application of machine learning in plant disease classification, focusing on building a user-friendly application that could help users diagnose plant issues with ease.

 Ever stared at your plants and thought, *"What’s wrong with you this time?"*—only to wish they could just tell you?
 Well, today, we’re building an app that does (kinda) just that!
 In this tutorial, we’ll create a plant disease classifier that can identify whether your plant is rocking that healthy glow or is struggling with something that sounds like it came straight out of a sci-fi movie.